 The Twentieth Annual Community Dinner was Sunday, April 30, 2017 at 1 PM in the McDougle School Cafetorium, 900 Old Fayetteville Rd. in Chapel Hill.
 The Community Dinner is a community building event, crossing economic, racial, religious and ethnic barriers and presenting a wealth of wonderful, culturally diverse food and entertainment from our own community.
 In 2014 The Community Dinner was a winner of a National League of Cities Award for Cultural Diversity.

 A large number of the tickets for the dinner are distributed to people who might not otherwise be able to afford to attend.
-You can feed a family of four with a $22 donation by giving today!
-Under "Choose a Fund" in the dropdown menu labeled "select a fund," scroll down and select "Community Dinner."
+You can feed a family of four with a $22 donation by giving online today!
+First, create an account on the Orange County website.
+Then go to the donate page.
+Under "Select a Fund" in the dropdown menu, scroll down and select "Community Dinner."

 We have three levels of support for the dinner, Platinum at $500, Gold at $200, and Silver at $100.
 We have placemat ads available to local merchants who would like to support the dinner.
 This year we have a raffle with loads of great prizes from local businesses.
 Raffle ticket prices are $1 apiece or 3 for $2.